5 Best Tours for Whale Watching in Tromso (2024-2025)

 🐋 BOOK HERE

-This adventure is a bit different than the other day tours in that it is a full-on Arctic experience and you will stay overnight in a lavvo (Sami tent).
+This adventure is a bit different than the other day tours in that it is a full-on Arctic experience and you will stay overnight on the boat.

 Orcas in Norway